REal0day/apache-cve/README.md

 ## 3. Impact Analysis
 - **Security Impact:** The vulnerability allows an attacker to remotely crash the Apache HTTP Server by exploiting the cookie parsing logic, leading to a denial of service.
 Though it doesn't allow for arbitrary code execution or unauthorized data access, it does impact **availability**.
+And even though this flaw does not enable arbitrary code execution or unauthorized data access, it severely impacts service availability.

+Here are the CVSS 3.1 vectors for this vulnerability.

+  - **Attack Vector (AV:N):** The attack can be executed over the network.
+  - **Attack Complexity (AC:L):** The exploit requires minimal effort.
+  - **Privileges Required (PR:N):** No special privileges are needed.
+  - **User Interaction (UI:N):** The attack does not depend on any user interaction.
+  - **Scope (S:U):** The vulnerability is contained within the affected module.
+  - **Confidentiality (C:N) & Integrity (I:N):** There is no impact on data confidentiality or integrity.
+  - **Availability (A:H):** The primary effect is on availability, making the service inaccessible.

 - **Affected Components:** The affected component is the ```mod_session``` module of the Apache HTTP Server.

-- **Risk Assessment:** In terms of Confidentiality, Integrity, and Availability (CIA), if availability is one of the most critical components of your organization, it's recommended you increase the severity of this vulnearbility.
+- **Risk Assessment:** In terms of Confidentiality, Integrity, and Availability (CIA), if availability is one of the most critical components of your organization, it's recommended you increase the severity of this vulnerability.

 ## 4. **Current Impact (as of February 27th, 2025)**